danielknox/headlight/README.md

 A easy to use L298N library to control bike headlights with Arduino.

 ## NOTICE

-L298N modules have the ability to drive upto 4 DC devices at once, this library is intended to pilot only one headlight.
+L298N modules have the ability to drive upto 4 DC devices at once from 2 channels.
+However, each channel should only drive a compatible 'pair' of devices; for example, a headlight may have main and dipped modes.
+In this scenario you don't want both lights on at the same time, so a single channel is suitable to drive both, as it enforces that only one light can be on at any one time.
+On the other hand, if I wanted to drive headlights and a hazard light I should put the hazards on one channel and the headlight on the other.

+This library is intended to pilot a pair of lights (dipped and main) on a single channel.
 So if you need to drive more lights (e.g. hazards), you either need another instance of this library or (more likely) the hazard library.

 ## INSTALL THE LIBRARY
 Download this repository as a .zip file and from the Arduino IDE go to *Sketch -> Include library -> Add .ZIP Library*